-If you have been following our blog for a while, then you definitely know that road tripping is our favourite way to travel.
-And since we often get asked what our favourite trips are, today I decided to share our all time favourite scenic drives and road trips from all over the world.
+If you have been following our blog for a while, then you definitely know that road tripping is our favorite way to travel.
+And since we often get asked what our favorite road trips are, in this article, we share our all-time favorite scenic drives and road trips from all over the world.

 TIP: The best time to drive this toll road is at sunset and it’s best to go in the direction towards Cape Town city.
 If you continue along the coast, you will pass another stunning stretch of road, the so-called Twelve Apostles (Victoria Rd just before Camps Bay).

 READ ALSO: Best Places to Visit in South Africa